BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Sweet Maiden of the Golden Ale** `PASSIVE`

-Rosie is a banner of range 6" for friendly Hobbit models.
-She also counts as a banner towards Scenario Victory Points, as long as she is alive.
+Rosie is a [banner][Banner] of range 6" for friendly Hobbit models.
+She also counts as a [banner][Banner] towards Scenario Victory Points, as long as she is alive.

 </div>